-Otmuchów was granted city rights by bishop Przecław from Pogorzela in 1347, placing the city on German law.
+Otmuchów was granted city rights by bishop Przecław from Pogorzel (Preczlaw of Pogarell) in 1347, founding the town on German law.
 During his reign, the urban area was extended, and in 1369, the construction of new defensive walls began.
 It can be assumed that before that, the city had earth and wooden fortifications.
-In 1428, the Hussites captured the city and conquered it again in 1430.
+In 1428, the Hussites captured the town and conquered it again in 1430.
 The town and the castle left by taking a high ransom.
-For the third time they entered the city in 1443 under the command of the knight Hynko Kruszyna.
-To pay the ransom in exchange for leaving the castle and the city, occurred after a year.
-After this difficult period, the city lost its position and rank in favor of Nysa.
-The reconstruction of both the castle and the city walls was ordered by bishop Jan IV Roth in the 80s of the 14th century.
-Another wave of plunder and destruction brought the city a thirty-year war and the first Silesian war, when the city was bombed and occupied by the Prussian Marshal Schwerin.
+For the third time they entered the town in 1443 under the command of the knight Hynko Kruszyna.
+To pay the ransom in exchange for leaving the castle and the town, occurred after a year.
+After this difficult period, the town lost its position and rank in favor of Nysa.
+The reconstruction of both the castle and the town walls was ordered by bishop Jan IV Roth in the 80s of the 14th century.
+Another wave of plunder and destruction brought the town a thirty-year war and the first Silesian war, when the town was bombed and occupied by the Prussian Marshal Schwerin.
 Demolition of ruined fortifications began in the second half of the 19th century.

 Website eksploratorzy.com.pl, Otmuchów – Wieża Wróbla i mury obronne.